-Reading is an essential part of the LSAT (I mean, there’s a whole section devoted to critical reading skills).
-You will be asked to read passages and understand the points (i.e. arguments) presented to you.
-The material on the LSAT can be heavy, so it’s best to get used to reading densely-packed articles and novels so you’re eyes won’t glaze over on test day.
-If books aren’t your thing, there are a number of news sites you can read every day to sharpen your RC skills.
+The material in the Reading Comprehension Section can be heavy, so it’s best to get used to reading densely packed articles and novels so you’re eyes won’t glaze over on test day.
+If books aren’t your thing, there are several news sites you can read every day to sharpen your RC skills.

-3. Get More Sleep
+3. Start Living a Healthier Lifestyle and Get More Sleep

 Search the Blog

 Sign up for a free Blueprint LSAT account and get access to a free trial of the Self-Paced Course and a free practice LSAT with a detailed score report, mind-blowing analytics, and explanatory videos.Learn More